bamboozila/bamboozila/README.md

 # Who am I?
-François, 29 years old.
+François, 30 years old.
-Developper since 2017.
+Developer since 2017.

 # Testing:
   * Unit tests: I have been working with Jest with a eslint config enforcing good practices.

   * Functional tests: Testing Library!
-I just love it, it ensures the developpers maintain accessibility, it's fast and solid.
+I just love it, it ensures the developers maintain accessibility, it's fast and solid.
   I Like to write custom functions to easy the tests of repetitive tasks with components.

   * E2E: